srilakshmikanthanp/chatviewer/apps/rest-api/README.md

 chat-token <Token>
 ```

-## Util

-This API has some of the utilities for the REST API

 ### Get the chat with token

 You can generate a token for a specific chat with that token, and use this API to get the chat details